Deducteam/lambdapi/doc/commands.md

 - externally defined protected symbols cannot appear in the right hand side of a rewriting rule

-**Implicit arguments**.
-Some function symbol arguments can be declared as implicit meaning that they must not be given by the user later.
+**Implicit arguments:** Some function symbol arguments can be declared as implicit meaning that they must not be given by the user later.
 Implicit arguments are replaced by `_` at parsing time, generating a fresh metavariables.
 An argument declared as implicit can